-Although it has many beneficial uses, creeping charlie or ground ivy is most commonly viewed as a weed.
+Although it has many beneficial uses, creeping charlie or ground ivy is most commonly viewed as a ground cover weed.
 Perhaps you’ve recently found yourself wondering how to kill or control it.
-Or perhaps your question is simply how to get rid of creeping charlie without using chemicals?
+Or perhaps your question is simply how to control creeping charlie without using chemicals?

-If this plant has taken over your yard or garden, you need to know what to do next.
+If creeping charlie flowers have taken over your yard or garden, you need to know what to do next.
 Since there are many different species that can be mistaken for creeping charlie, you’ll definitely want to make sure that you know what you’re dealing with before proceeding any further.

 What is Creeping Charlie?

-Creeping charlie (Glechoma hederacea) is also known as ground ivy, gill-over-ground, or cat’s foot, among other common names.
-It is a member of the mint family that might occasionally be seen as a garden perennial, particularly in its variegated form.
-After all, ground ivy is a fairly hardy plant and it grows well in areas where ordinary lawn grasses wouldn’t normally work.
+Creeping charlie (Glechoma hederacea) is a broadleaf weed also known as ground ivy, gill over the ground, or cat’s foot, among other common names.
+It is a member of the mint family with creeping stems and kidney-shaped leaves that might occasionally be seen as a garden perennial, particularly in its variegated form.
+After all, ground ivy is a fairly hardy plant, and it grows well in areas where ordinary lawn grasses wouldn’t normally work.
+As its names suggest, it has a trailing growth habit.

-This species has also been used medicinally in the past, which could be one of the main reasons that it was exported from its home in Europe to other countries.
+Creeping charlie has been used as a ground cover plant.
+It has also been used medicinally in the past, which could be one of the main reasons that it was exported from its home with European settlers to other countries.
 Creeping charlie is now seen in a lot of places throughout the world.

-However, most people now consider this purple flowered plant to be a nuisance that’s determined to gobble up their lawn.
-Creeping charlie can be very hard to destroy since it spreads by runners as well as by seed.
+However, most people now consider purple flowered creeping charlie to be a nuisance that’s determined to gobble up their lawn.
+Creeping charlie can be very hard to destroy since it spreads by creeping stems as well as by seed.
 Once you pull it up, any pieces that are left behind will make new plants.
 As a result, it has been labeled an invasive weed in most of the United States.

 Identifying Creeping Charlie

-Creeping charlie has fuzzy, fan shaped leaves with scalloped edges.
-Clusters of small, orchid-like blue or purple flowers grow on its square stems.
+Let’s discuss this broadleaf weed.
+Creeping charlie has fuzzy, fan-shaped or kidney-shaped leaves with scalloped edges.
+Clusters of small, orchid-like blue or purple creeping charlie flowers grow on its square stems.
 However, the plant’s height can vary a great deal based on its growing conditions.
-Ground ivy can get up to 1.6 feet tall in ideal circumstances but it can just as easily be under 2 inches in height.
+Ground ivy can get up to 1.6 feet tall in ideal circumstances, but it can just as easily be under 2 inches in height.
 In fact, it’s usually viewed as a groundcover, which was one of its original purposes in being brought to America.

 Creeping charlie has a decided preference for damp, wooded environments but doesn’t shy away from full sunlight either.
 It’s often seen on ailing lawns as yet another problem that gardeners need to fix before it gets out of hand.
 This plant likes nutrient-rich, moist soils in boron deficient areas.
 Creeping charlie also has a pronounced aroma.

-Since one of its common appellations is ‘creeping jenny’, Glechoma hederacea may be mistaken for the plant that more commonly goes by that name (Lysimachia nummularia).
-The difference between them is pretty obvious since Lysimachia nummularia typically has round leaves and yellow flowers.
+Since one of its common appellations is ‘creeping jenny,’ Glechoma hederacea may be mistaken for the plant that more commonly goes by that name (Lysimachia nummularia).
+The difference between this plant and creeping jenny is pretty obvious since Lysimachia nummularia typically has round leaves and yellow flowers and lacks leaves that have scalloped edges.

-There are other plants that look like ground ivy.
+There are other wild plants and edible plants that look like ground ivy.
 One of these is dichondra, a Texas native with smooth leaves.
 It too can be used as a lawn substitute and have a weedy nature.
-Creeping charlie may likewise mistaken for henbit (Lamium amplexicaule), which is an annual that grows during the winter.
+Creeping charlie may likewise be mistaken for henbit (Lamium amplexicaule), which is an annual that grows during the winter.
+The fresh or dried leaves of henbit can be used for food or medicine.

 How to Get Rid of Creeping Charlie

-Taking immediate action is the best way to keep this purple flowered weed from getting out of hand.
+Taking immediate action is the best way to keep the purple-flowered creeping charlie from getting out of hand.
 This video provides a brief look at how to get rid of creeping charlie.
 However, if you’re secretly looking up stuff online rather than actually working and want to keep it on the quiet side, feel free to read on for some extra tips on getting rid of ground ivy.

 What You’ll Need

 Some commercial broadleaf herbicides can be used to treat ground ivy.
 Products that contain dicamba are generally said to work fairly well if they’re used correctly.
-However, the effectiveness of other products tends to vary.
+However, the effectiveness of other products on this ground cover weed tends to vary.
 So make sure that the product you plan on using can successfully be used to kill creeping charlie before you proceed any further.

 You’ll want to read the instructions very carefully before you start applying whatever product you’ve chosen.
 While most of these products are appropriate for use on your lawn, they will certainly kill any tender vegetable or flower garden plants that they encounter.
 You’ll definitely need to be careful when spraying to avoid getting the herbicide either on yourself or on other garden plants.
 (Some recommended sprayers can be found here.)